 |Time period||Temporary, 01 January 2022 – 31 March 2023|

 |Author||Bernadette Allinger (Forba) and Eurofound|

-Due to strong increases in energy prices in general, and electricity and heating prices specifically, the federal Austrian government put together a relief package worth €1.7 billion.
-Part of the package forms an energy costs compensation worth €150 for all households, except high-income households.
+Due to increases in energy prices, the federal Austrian government put together a relief package worth €1.7 billion.
+Part of the package provides an energy costs compensation worth €150 for all households, except high-income households.
 Besides this measure, the suspension of green electricity contributions and the inflation compensation payment for those most in need are also part of this first relief package.

-In order to support private households in the face of rising energy costs, a voucher worth €150 to be used towards the energy bill was sent out to all private households where a main residency is registered in Austria.
+In order to support private households in the face of rising energy costs, a voucher worth €150 was sent out to all private households.
 Upon redemption of the voucher, €150 are deducted automatically from the annual energy bill, from mid-2022 onwards.
-High-income households are exempt from redeeming the voucher; this applies to single-person households with an annual income of €55,000 and above and multiple-person households with an annual income of €111,000 and above.
+Single-person households with an annual income of €55,000 and above and multiple-person households with an annual income of €111,000 and above are exempted from receiving a voucher.
 If the voucher is redeemed by persons belonging to this group, and it is detected, the voucher has to be paid back and no fines occur.
-In total, the measure is budgeted with €600 million.
+In total, the measure's budget is €600 million.
 The measure is implemented via the Act on energy costs compensation 2022 (Energiekostenausgleichsgesetz 2022).

 The measure targets around 4 million households.
-Information on the actual redemption of the vouchers will be available from 2023 on.
+Information on the actual redemption of the vouchers will be available in 2023.

 |Does not apply to workers||Does not apply to businesses||Applies to all citizens|

 Social partners' role in designing the measure and form of involvement:

 |Form||Not applicable||Not applicable|

 Social partners' role in the implementation, monitoring and assessment phase: